Free Fall of a Quantum Many-Body System: Conclusions

 \section{Conclusions}

-In this paper we have shown that the quantum description of the free fall motion in a gravitational field can be nicely simplified making use of a gauge transformation of the wavefunction, which corresponds to a change of the reference frame for the system, from the laboratory reference frame to the one that moves within the falling body.
-We have also discussed the time evolution relative to a generic three--dimensional quantum many--body system subject to a gravitational potential and we have shown that it can be described in terms of the free time evolution.
+In this paper we have revisited the quantum description of free fall in a gravitational (or electric) field, and have shown that it can be nicely simplified by making use of a gauge transformation of the wavefunction.
+This corresponds to changing from the laboratory reference frame to the one that moves within the falling body.
+In this way we pedagogically reviewed the results already presented in~\cite{Nauenberg}, and extended them to the case of a generic three-dimensional quantum many-body system subject to a gravitational potential.

-The method of gauge transformation appears to be highly versatile and easily applicable, since the expectation values of relevant physical quantities can be computed in terms of the free expanding results.
+The gauge transformation method appears to be highly versatile and easily applicable, since the expectation values of relevant physical quantities can be related to their counterparts in the absence of gravity.
 In particular we have shown that the variances of the initial wavepacket are exactly the same as if the system doesn't feel any gravitational force at all.
-Regarding the application of the presented method to other systems we mention that it could be pedagogically interesting to apply it to the Dirac equation in a linear potential.
+Other physical observables (e.g. the one-body density matrix) are also simply related to the corresponding ones in a non-falling system.
+All calculations we presented require only basic knowledge of quantum mechanics, and are therefore accessible to undergraduates.
+Regarding the application of the presented method to other systems, it could be pedagogically interesting to apply it to the Dirac equation in a linear potential.